voxpupuli/beaker/README.md

   - Enterprize Linux 5, 32 bit
   - Ubuntu 10.04, 32 bit

 Systest will automagically provision EC2 nodes, provided the 'platform:' section of your config file lists a supported platform type: ubuntu-10.04-i386, el-6-x86_64, el-6-i386, el-5-i386.

 ## Solaris Support ##

-Used with `--hypervisor solaris`, the harness can connect to a Solaris host via SSH and revert zone snapshots.
+Used with `hypervisor : solaris`, the harness can connect to a Solaris host via SSH and revert zone snapshots.

 Example .fog file: